vtopham/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about express middleware, the ability to run a stack of functions in the order that they are called.
+I also learned about express router, which allows you to split the application into sub applications

 - [ ] Describe Middleware?

+Middleware is a set of functions that are executed in the order that you add them to the server code.
+They’re functions that extend express’s capabilities.
+These functions can perform operations on/using req & res objects, and can either move the server onto the next function, or it can return a response to the client.

 - [ ] Describe a Resource?

+In RESTful APIs, everything you interact with is considered a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return 200-299 as a response.
+200 is most commonly used.

 - [ ] How can we partition our application into sub-applications?

+You can partition your application into sub applications using express router.

 ## Minimum Viable Product